 Why is there a need for foster parents from different backgrounds?

-We’re always looking to build a wide and diverse ‘pool’ of foster parents to call on.
-As an inclusive organisation we welcome applications from everyone.
+We’re always looking to build a wide and diverse ‘pool’ of foster carers to call on, and being an inclusive faith-based fostering agency, we welcome applications from everyone.

 As we specialise in faith-based fostering and supporting children from black and ethnic minority communities, we especially welcome applications from people from these backgrounds – particularly as we’re experiencing a growing demand for our expertise.

 According to the Office for National Statistics, there are approximately 79,000 children in foster care across England.
 Of these, 5,370 are from Muslim, Hindu and Sikh backgrounds with a further 1,780 of Asian mixed race.
 Similarly, 8,440 are Black African/Black Caribbean, and 4,400 more are Black mixed race.
-That’s the equivalent of 25% of all children in foster care, which is what makes our service, so important.
+That’s the equivalent of 25% of all fostered children, which is why our approach to foster care and religion is so important.

 An inclusive approach to fostering

-Able to call on a wide range of ethnicities in our team, we also have staff that can speak other languages other than English, so you’ll always have access to the support you need, when you need it.
-However, it is important that you can speak in English, as a foster parent, you'll need to communicate with others outside of ACS about any child you care for.
+We’re one of the only independent faith-based fostering agencies that have a faith-based foster parent recruitment approach.
+This means we carefully match foster carers with children and young people who share the same religious or cultural background.
+We’re able to call on a wide range of ethnicities in our team, and we also have staff that can speak languages other than English, so you’ll always have access to the support you need, when you need it.
+However, when you foster a child, it is important that you can speak in English, as you'll need to communicate with others outside of ACS about any young person you care for.

-We are focussed on diversity and inclusion, we do everything in our power to help children and young people and their foster parents develop in a warm and welcoming environment built around their needs.
+Our faith-based foster care is focused on diversity and inclusion.
+We do everything in our power to help children and young people and their foster parents develop in a warm and welcoming environment built around their religious beliefs or cultural needs.

 Do I need any special qualifications to foster?